FredHutch/SEACR/README.md

 ### v1.3

 - Fixed a bug in which the bedgraph line thresholding added in v1.2 was failing for some datasets.
+- Added a check to filter out any input bedgraph lines containing zero signal.

 ### v1.2